atomisthq/docs/docs/quick-starts/rug-cli.md

 Hmm, looks like something went wrong.
 Fortunately the error tells us we either need to define a default artifact or run in local mode.
 How do we run in local mode?
+The above output tells us to run `rug describe --help` for usage help.
+Let's do it.

 ```
 $ rug describe --help